U.S.-born citizen held by ICE in Florida jail

 State law makes it a crime to enter the state as an ‘unauthorized alien’ — but it’s blocked by a judge, and Juan Carlos Lopez-Gomez was born in the U.S.

-A 20-year-old United States citizen was held in a Florida jail at the request of federal immigration authorities despite his mother showing his birth certificate and Social Security information to a judge in court.
+A 20-year-old U.S. citizen was held in a Florida jail for hours by federal immigration authorities despite his mother showing his birth certificate to a judge.

-Juan Carlos Lopez-Gomez was taken to Leon County Jail after a traffic stop and charged with illegally entering the state as an “unauthorized alien” under a state law that has been temporarily blocked from enforcement by a federal judge.
+Juan Carlos Lopez-Gomez was released on Thursday night after being arrested during a traffic stop and accused of being undocumented.

-The charge was dropped, but Leon County Judge LaShawn Riggans claimed on Thursday that she did not have jurisdiction to release him after Immigration and Customs Enforcement requested that he remain in detention, according to court records.
-The Florida Phoenix first reported the arrest.

 “The Constitution provides guardrails to protect due process and prevent unlawful arrests,” American Civil Liberties Union Foundation of Florida legal fellow and immigrants’ rights attorney Amy Godshall said in a statement to The Independent.